ElectricCanary/FreqoutMod/readme.md

 ## Pedal Mod

 The only mod to the pedal itself is adding a switched jack on the "type" pot CV signal.
 The final assembly with the added jack isn't easy, but still doable.
+The jack should be pretty small since there's not much space for it.
+I used an open Lunberg jack.

 ![Pedal Mod](/img/facemod.jpg)
 ![Jack](/img/jack.jpg)